Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Adding knowledge to Nuprl

 \subsection{Consistent cut semantics for knowledge}

 We want to extend basic programs to allow for tests that involve knowledge.
 For simplicity, we take $\ff{AG} = \{1,2, \dots, n\}$.
-As before, we start with a finite set ${\cal P} \union {\cal F}$ of predicates and functions, and close off under conjunction, negation, and quantification over non-local variables; but now, in addition, we also close off under application of the temporal operators ${\kf \Box}$ and $\kf \diamondsuit$, and the epistemic operators ${\kf K_i}$, ${\kf i = 1, \ldots, n}$, one for each process ${\kf i}$. \commentout{ The ``eventually'' operator $\kf \diamondsuit$ is defined as the dual of $\kf \Box$ in the standard way: $\kf \diamondsuit \varphi\tbar \neg \Box \neg \varphi$.} We again want to define a consistency relation in Nuprl for each program.
+As before, we start with finite sets ${\it P}$ of predicate symbols and ${\it F}$ of function symbols, and close off under conjunction, negation, and quantification over non-local variables; but now, in addition, we also close off under application of the temporal operators ${\kf \Box}$ and $\kf \diamondsuit$, and the epistemic operators ${\kf K_i}$, ${\kf i = 1, \ldots, n}$, one for each process ${\kf i}$. \commentout{ The ``eventually'' operator $\kf \diamondsuit$ is defined as the dual of $\kf \Box$ in the standard way: $\kf \diamondsuit \varphi\tbar \neg \Box \neg \varphi$.} We again want to define a consistency relation in Nuprl for each program.
 To do that, we first need to review the semantics of knowledge.
 Typically, semantics for knowledge is given with respect to a pair ${\kf (r,m)}$ consisting of a run ${\kf r}$ and a time ${\kf m}$, assumed to be the time on some external global clock (that none of the processes necessarily has access to \cite{FHMV}).
 In event structures, there is no external notion of time.
-Fortunately, Panangaden and Taylor \citeyear{PT} give a variant of the standard definition with respect to what they call {\em asynchronous runs}, which are essentially identical to event structures.
-We just apply their definition in our framework.
+Fortunately, Panangaden and Taylor \cite{PT} give a variant of the standard definition with respect to what they call {\em asynchronous runs}, which are essentially identical to event structures.
+We can simply apply their definition in our framework, replacing using ``event structure'' instead of ``asynchronous run'', as we do in the following account.